adossantos21/sebnet/README.md

 - Semantic Boundary Detection [(SBD)](https://arxiv.org/pdf/1705.09759)
 - Boundary Awareness [(BAS)](https://arxiv.org/pdf/2206.02066)

 The development of SEBNet was sequential and comprehensive.
 There are two stages.
+You will find the tables below correspond to the config files used to reproduce results.

 ### Stage 1 - Pre-training